 Looking at the first issue, the Council would need to define how much crab and halibut PSC would be available for the Pacific cod trawl CV sector.
 Two approaches are considered.
 The first PSC allocation approach would be to allocate a portion of the BSAI trawl limited access PSC based on the amount of Pacific cod allocated to the trawl CV and AFA C/P sectors.
-Because the trawl CV sector is allocated 22.1 percent of the available Pacific cod and the AFA C/Ps are allocated 2.3 percent of the available Pacific cod, the trawl CV sector is allocated 90.57 percent of the combined trawl CV and AFA C/P sector allocation for Pacific cod and the AFA C/Ps are allocated the remaining 9.43 percent.
+Because the trawl CV sector is allocated 22.1 percent of the available Pacific cod and the AFA C/Ps are allocated 2.3 percent of the available Pacific cod and the AFA C/Ps are allocated 2.3 percent of the available Pacific cod and the AFA C/Ps are allocated to trawl CV and AFA C/P sector allocated 5.57 percent of the combined trawl CV and AFA C/P sector allocation for Pacific cod and the AFA C/Ps are allocated the remaining 9.43 percent.

 Thus for halibut PSC, if the 391 mt of halibut PSC allowance assigned to the trawl limited access sector for Pacific cod targets were divided, it would result in the trawl CV sector being apportioned about 354 mt of halibut PSC and the AFA C/P sector being apportioned 37 mt.
 A primary drawback of this approach is that it assumes the trawl CV sector and AFA C/P sector harvest the same proportion of Pacific cod in the Pacific cod target fishery.
 However, 2003 through 2018 about 60 percent of the Pacific cod harvested by AFA C/Ps was taken in the pollock target fishery.
 Midwater pollock target catches accrue to the pollock/Atka mackerel/other species halibut PSC or crab PSC limits and reaching those limits does not close directed fishing using pelagic trawl gear.
 Because the AFA C/Ps use more of their Pacific cod allocation as incidental catch in other target fisheries, that sector would be relatively better off with regards to the halibut PSC apportionment since they would receive more halibut PSC then they have historically used since 2008 in their Pacific cod target fishery (see Table 4-17).
-Halibut PSC allocations under this approach may be sufficient for the trawl CV sector to harvest their allocation of BSAI Pacific cod.
-However, depending on the years selected for Pacific cod allocations, future BSAI Pacific cod TACs, unexpectedly high catch rates of halibut PSC, this apportionment could be more constraining to the target catch of BSAI Pacific cod in the trawl CV sector in some years.
+Halibut PSC allocations under this approach may be sufficient for the trawl CV sector to harvest their allocation of BSAI Pacific cod TACs, unexpectedly high catch rates of halibut PSC, this apportionment could be more constraining to the target catch of BSAI Pacific cod in the trawl CV sector in some years.